-A 100MW Very Large-Scale sun tracking power generation system installed in the Gobi desert and fixed flat plate system in the world desert is designed and its potential is evaluated from an economic and environmental viewpoint.
+A 100MW Very Large-Scale sun tracking power generation system and fixed flat plate system in the Gobi desert is designed, and its potential is evaluated from an economic and environmental viewpoint.
 Assuming 1.0 USD/W of PV module price and 3% of annual interest rate, generation cost of the VLS sun tracking PV system is estimated 5.2 ¢/kWh in Gobi desert.

-Fig.11 that is a summary of generation cost of VLS-PV in the deserts suggests that the VLS-PV system is economically feasible for all the sites if the module price reduces to 2.0 USD/W or 1.0 USD/W. In addition, these large-scale projects make a lot of employments.
+In addition, these large-scale projects make a lot of employments.
 One of case study needs 1500 labors in every year to construct it.
-This employment may look forward economic development in the area.
+This employment may look forward economic development in the country.
 Therefore VLS-PV systems in desert areas will be economically feasible in the near future.

-The feasibility of very large-scale tracking system

-Fig. 11 Best estimates of generation cost for each the deserts as a function of annual global horizontal irradiation installed in the Gobi desert in China is evaluated in depth from a life-cycle viewpoint by using three indices, i.e., life-cycle cost; energy payback time (EPT) and life-cycle CO2 emissions.
-This study suggests that the total energy requirement throughout the life-cycle of the PV system considering production and transportation of system system construction, operation components. and maintenance can be recovered in a short period much less than its lifetime.
+The feasibility of very large-scale tracking system installed in the Gobi desert in China is evaluated in depth from a life-cycle viewpoint by using three indices, i.e., life-cycle cost; energy payback time (EPT) and life-cycle $CO_2$ emissions.
+This study suggests that the total energy requirement throughout the life-cycle of the PV system considering production and transportation of system components, system construction, operation and maintenance can be recovered in a short period much less than its lifetime.
 Therefore VLS-PV system is useful for energy resource saving.
-The much lower CO2 emission rate of VLS-PV than that of existing coal-fired power plants means that it is a very effective energy technology for preventing global warming.
+The much lower $CO_2$ emission rate of VLS-PV than that of existing coal-fired power plants means that it is a very effective energy technology for preventing global warming.
 The same conclusion must be given for the other desert areas.